-Chef Scruggs values fresh and local ingredients, and spends countless hours sourcing produce and proteins, creating delicious dishes that are twists on the classics.
-His menus list the farms he favors, as he considers this important information to share with his diners.
-His quest for excellence earned Scruggs recognition by the American Lamb Board for his award-winning Lamb Dagwood Sandwich in 2014.
-Scruggs won “crowd-favorite” at that year’s national competition for his take on the sandwich made of finely shaved lamb, Caromont Farms goat cheese, local strawberry preserves and Heartland Farms arugula.
+Scruggs values local and sustainable ingredients, spending countless hours sourcing produce and proteins; the farms he favors are listed on his menus, to raise awareness among his guests.
+His quest for excellence earned him recognition by the American Lamb Board for his award-winning Lamb Dagwood Sandwich in 2014.
+Scruggs won “crowd-favorite” at that year’s national competition for his take on the sub sandwich made of finely shaved lamb, Caromont Farms goat cheese, local strawberry preserves and Heartland Farms arugula.

-Scruggs can be seen at charity fundraisers and events throughout the year, leveraging his talent and long-standing relationships with the culinary community in DC, to fundraise for organizations like the Capital Area Food Bank and Washington Humane Society.
-After so many years, Scruggs relishes his role at Occidental Grill & Seafood and recognizes his good fortune.
-Scruggs is truly at home when in the kitchen at Occidental.
+Scruggs can be seen at charity fundraisers and events throughout the year, leveraging his talent and long-standing relationships with the culinary community in DC to support organizations like the Capital Area Food Bank and Washington Humane Society.
+After so many years, Scruggs relishes his role at The Occidental, and recognizes his good fortune.
+“I love this place,” he says, “I’m so thankful to be here in the kitchen with smart and hard-working colleagues – some of whom I’ve worked with for decades– and a very supportive ownership that shares my standards and values.
+We look forward to serving each and every guest who joins us in the long proud history of The Occidental.”